Thursday 11th Jul 2019

 That first victory was in the Canadian Grand Prix, and the newspaper headline the next day read: Canada High Lewis: I knew I’d win.

 Was it because he had encouraging parents?
-Yes, certainly he did.
+Yes, indeed, he did.
 Was it because he had driving skills etched in his DNA?
 Perhaps.
-But what really made him special was the way he dedicated himself to turning his vision into his reality, even from the age of 10.
+But what made him special was the way he dedicated himself to turning his vision into his reality, even from the age of 10.

 Even before he won that first race, Hamilton had already been on that podium; had already looked out over the crowd and heard the voices chanting his name.
 All he had been doing since the age of 10 was living out the script of the movie he had already created.